Tolomeo (horse)

 Tolomeo (1980 – circa 2000) was an Irish-bred, British-trained Thoroughbred racehorse and sire.
 He is best known for his upset victory in the 1983 Budweiser Million, when he became the first European horse to win the race and the first British-trained horse to win a major race in the United States for fourteen years.
-He recorded only one other success (in a minor event for two-year-olds) in a seventeen race career but was placed in many major European races including the 2000 Guineas, Eclipse Stakes, Sussex Stakes, Benson and Hedges Gold Cup, Champion Stakes and King George VI and Queen Elizabeth Stakes.
+He was placed in many major races, including the 2000 Guineas, St. James's Palace Stakes, Eclipse Stakes, Sussex Stakes, Benson and Hedges Gold Cup, Champion Stakes and King George VI and Queen Elizabeth Stakes.
 After his retirement from racing he stood as a breeding stallion in Australia with moderate results.

 Background

 Tolomeo was a big, powerful bay horse with a white star and three white socks bred in County Kildare, Ireland by the Corduff Stud.
 His sire Lypheor won the Prix Quincey in 1978 and showed great promise as a breeding stallion before his death at age of eleven: his other good winners included the inaugural Breeders' Cup Mile winner Royal Heroine and the Japanese champion Nippo Teio.
 Tolomeo was the first foal of his dam Almagest, whose only win came in a maiden at Leicester Racecourse.

 As a yearling, Tolomeo was offered for sale and bought for 17,000 Irish guineas by representatives of the Italian lawyer Carlo d'Alessio. who named the colt after the astronomer Ptolemy.
 The colt was sent to be trained at Newmarket, Suffolk by Luca Cumani.